psagar-dev/flask-cicd/README.md

 #### Jenkins Extended E-mail Notification Configuration

-This configuration enables Jenkins to send e-mails using Gmail SMTP.
+This configuration enables Jenkins to send emails using Gmail SMTP.

 1. Navigate to your Jenkins **Dashboard**.
 2. Click **Manage Jenkins**.